PederHA/inginious-coding-style/README.md

 # INGInious Coding Style

-A plugin for INGInious that allows tutors to grade several aspect of student submissions' coding style.
+INGInious Coding Style is a plugin for INGInious that allows tutors to grade several aspect of student submissions' coding style.

+INGInious Coding Style should be easy to use for both tutors and students.
+The plugin adds new buttons and displays to various existing menus in the application that can be used to add and view coding style grades.

 ## Documentation